Skye-XD/desktop-icons-ng/media/Description gnome.extensions.org.md

 Multiple fixes and new features-

+* Integrate ptyxis, replaces gnome-terminal on some distributions.
+Open ptyxis properly.
 * Modern emblems like Gnome Files, allow multiple emblems
 * Emblem for encrypted pdf, zip, 7z files
 * Allow setting any user folder as the Desktop folder following xdg-sepecifications and updating the xdg-files and vice versa in the running program.